terrybrashaw/Wrest/Gameplay.md

   - Click to pick up, click to drop.

 Quick-using items in your inventory:
  - Use an item by right clicking it.
-Only some items will have a quick-action, for example: food will have an "Eat" action and guns will have an "Unload" action.
+Only some items have a quick-action, for example: food has an "Eat" action.